PascalKieslich/mousetrap-os/plugins/mousetrap_form/mousetrap_form.md

     from PyMT_form import MT_form

-To get an impression how the MT_form class can be used, please see the corresponding example experiment provided online in the examples folder of the [mousetrap-os GitHub repository](https://github.com/pascalkieslich/mousetrap-os).
+To get an impression how the MT_form class can be used, please see the 'mousetrap_form_python.osexp' example experiment provided online in the [examples folder](https://github.com/pascalkieslich/mousetrap-os/tree/master/examples) of the [mousetrap-os GitHub repository](https://github.com/pascalkieslich/mousetrap-os).
 Once the `MT_form` class has been imported, the documentation of the central functions can be accessed using:

     ?MT_form
     ?MT_form._exec